-9 Essential Life Lessons They Won’t Teach You In College
+9 Life Lessons They Don't Teach In College

 Your college years are a time of learning and exploration, even if you spent most of your time drinking cheap beer from a keg.
 Now that you’re graduating, it’s time to move out and try to become a productive member of society.
 Unfortunately, college may have left you ill equipped to make it in the real world.